 Richard Fincher

 Richard works in wholesaling and publishing.
 His working life started in the Royal Navy, and he subsequently joined one of the UK’s largest media companies – EMAP – as a journalist.
 He worked in the motorcycle, outdoor and fishing divisions, editing Bike magazine and eventually running the fishing titles as General Manager.
-He then bought a ski media company, which he still runs.
-During the past decade he has developed online B2B web stores, editorial websites and worked with wider teams bringing digital processes into his existing businesses.
-Alongside the media company he has interests in companies involved with distribution and wholesale in the personal care market.
+He owned a ski media company for 20 years.

-Richard currently has three children at Prince William.
+Richard has had three children at Prince William School.

 Emma Tansley